sohail786906/sohail786906/README.md

 Received accolades for my problem-solving skills and ability to deliver under tight deadlines.
 Actively contributed to open-source projects and participated in hackathons.
 🌱 Currently Learning:
 I'm always eager to expand my knowledge and stay updated with the latest technologies.
-Currently, I'm diving deeper into [mention technology or skill you're currently learning] to enhance my skill set and tackle new challenges.
+Currently, I'm diving deeper into Go language currently to enhance my skill set and tackle new challenges.

 📫 Let's Connect:
 If you're passionate about technology and software development like me, let's connect!
 Feel free to reach out to me on LinkedIn for discussions, collaboration opportunities, or just to geek out about code.